BombayV/qbcore.github.io/client/functions/playerdata.md

 !> **Important** - Since the client is already the source, we don't need to specify for the variable `Player`.
 We also won't need to add `PlayerData` after `Player` unlike obtaining PlayerData server sided.

 ## Basic Info
-All the following is for obtaining a players basic data.
+All the following is for obtaining a player's basic data.

 ### Citizen Id
 *Returns player's citizen id*